clampz/scan_detection_daemon/README.md

-stealth scan detection daemon
+nmap scan detection daemon
 =====================

-The ***stealth scan detection daemon*** sniffs packets in the background using the packet capture library (pcap), filtering out packets with certain flags on, pointed at the host computer and logs information to files in ```/var/logs/```.
+The scan detection daemon sniffs packets in the background using the packet capture library (pcap), filtering out packets with certain tcp flags (each corresponding to a default nmap scan) on, pointed at the host computer and logs information to files in ```/var/logs/```.

 ***dependancies***: Neato (part of the Graphviz pkg.)